Bayesian Preference Learning for Test-Time Steerable Reward Models: Experiments

 \section{Experiments}

-Given a \emph{single} trained ICRM, we analyze if they can dynamically adapt to users' preferences \emph{on the fly}: \begin{enumerate}[left=1pt,nosep] \item \textbf{Single-Objective Test-Time Steerability}: Does the posterior mean $\mathbb{E}_{q_\theta}[z] = \mu$ adapt to the implicit preference distribution induced by in-context demonstrations $\mathcal{C}$? \item \textbf{Multi-Objective Test-Time Steerability}: Can the posterior mean $\mathbb{E}_{q_\theta}[z] = \mu$ encode multiple preferences with respect to the in-context demonstrations $\mathcal{C}$? \item \textbf{ICRM in Reinforcement Learning}: Can ICRM capture deterministic rewards for reinforcement learning with verifiable rewards (RLVR)? \end{enumerate}
+Given a \emph{single} trained ICRM, we validate the test-time steerability from two aspects: (1) directional steerability and (2) calibrated steerability.
+Then, we conduct a case study on a multi-objective setting. \begin{enumerate}[left=1pt,parsep=1pt] \item \textbf{Calibrated Steerability (single-objective)}: Can ICRM steer its posterior predictive mean $\mu$ in proportion to the preference mixture specified by in-context demonstrations $\mathcal{C}$? \item \textbf{Directional steerability (single-objective)}: Does the posterior predictive mean $\mathbb{E}_{q_\theta}[z] = \mu$ adapt to the implicit preference distribution induced by in-context demonstrations $\mathcal{C}$? \item \textbf{Multi-Objective Steerability}: Can the posterior predictive mean $\mu$ encode competing preferences with respect to the in-conttext demonstrations $\mathcal{C}$? \end{enumerate}